-While there are more cost-effective nearshore options available, the average hourly rate for the top U.S. tech hub cities (SF, LA, NYC), is generally between $100 - $199 per hour.
-The minimum project size requirements for SF and LA tend to start at $10,000, whereas New York City is closer to $50,000.
+While more cost-effective nearshore options are available, the average hourly rate for the top U.S. tech hub cities (SF, LA, NYC) is generally between $100 - $199 per hour.
+The minimum project size requirements for SF and LA start at $10,000, whereas New York City is closer to $50,000.

-If you have tech resources at your disposal but need technical expertise and guidance, IT staff augmentation is a better option.
-There is no shortage of U.S. tech companies utilizing IT staff augmentation to effectively build apps at a lower cost.
+IT staff augmentation is better if you have tech resources at your disposal but need technical expertise and guidance.
+Plenty of U.S. tech companies are utilizing IT staff augmentation to build apps at a lower cost-effectively

 Business Model & Strategy

-While the purpose of this guide is to provide a technical overview behind a language learning app, none of this will function without a solid business strategy for your language learning app idea.
+While this guide provides a technical overview of a language learning app, this will only work with a solid business strategy for your language learning app idea.

-Now that you have an idea for the technology behind a language learning app, you will need to put a plan in place to generate a return on your investment from your app idea.
+Now that you have an idea for the technology behind a language learning app, you will need to put a plan to generate a return on investment from your app idea.

-This may not happen overnight which is evident from Duolingo going several years without enjoying any revenue.
+This may take time, as evident from Duolingo going several years without enjoying any revenue.
 Unlike the development of an Uber-like app where a freemium service is not an option, monetization is necessary to make a profit when building an app like Duolingo.

 Let’s take a look at how you can utilize monetization to generate a profit from your language learning app.

 There are four proven ways to make money from a language learning app.
 Let's take a look at each.